ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-1-array-basics.rst

    :answer_a: <code>highScores.length</code>
    :answer_b: <code>highScores.length - 1</code>
    :correct: b
-   :feedback_a: Look at the example above when we were setting the values for the <i>highScore</i> array.
+   :feedback_a: Remember that the first element in an array starts at index 0.
+If the length (the number of elements) of the array is 5, at what index would you find the last element?
    :feedback_b: Since the first element in an array is at index 0 the last element is the length minus 1.

    Which index is for the last element of an array called ``highScores``?